agvxov/contra/documentation/specification.md

-# Cwheel specification
+# Contra specification
-> The CWheel utility converts so called the "C Style Markup Language" to HTML/XML and back.
+> The Contra utility converts so called the "C Style Markup Language" to HTML/XML and back.
 > The primary aim is to maximize both editability and readability by dynamizing the markup representation.

 ## C Style Markup Language